LukeHeuser/notes/Java/java_basics.md

   System.out.println("The isCar variable is true");
 }
 ```
 The code above is testing the boolean value for a false value.
 Since this statemnt is true, the system will print, "The isCar variable is false".
+The '!' operator inverses our boolean of **isCar**.
+This makes the value true whill will execeute our print line saying the value is false.

 ```
 boolean isCar = false;